briantweed/laravel-search-builder/README.md

 Similarly, the `sort_scope` default value is `by` and **Percolator** will look for a scope called `scopeByRating`.

 The `sort` value needs to be the same as the sorting form field name in order for  **Percolator** to recognise it as such.
-The same applied to the `order` value.
+The same applies to the `order` value.

 Finally the `related_table_separator` is used when filtering by fields from related models.
 The naming convention for this is the realted model name, followed by the `related_table_separator` and the related model field name.
 For example `location__name`.